zeroc-ice/ice/php/BuildInstructionsWindows.md

 Open `config\Make.rules.mak.php`, review the comments, and make any necessary changes.
 In particular, you may need to change the values of `PHP_HOME` and `PHP_BIN_HOME` to refer to your PHP source and binary installations, respectively.
 If you compiled PHP from source, you should also review the setting of `PHP_LIBDIR`.
 If you are using PHP 5.3 or later and wish to use PHP namespaces, set `USE_NAMESPACES=yes`.
-Finally, if you are using a non-thread-safe PHP installation, set `PHP_ZTS=no`.
+Finally, if you are using a non-thread- safe PHP installation, set `PHP_ZTS=no`.

 Run NMAKE to build the extension:

     > nmake /f Makefile.mak

 Upon successful completion, the Ice for PHP extension is created as `lib\php_ice.dll` (Release) or `lib\php_iced.dll` (Debug).

 ## Installing the PHP Extension

 To install the Ice extension, you must move the extension's shared library into PHP's extension directory.
 This directory is determined by the PHP configuration directive `extension_dir`.
 You can determine the default value for this directive by running the command-line version of PHP with the `-i` option:

     > php -i